maurogestoso/maurogestoso.github.io/src/content/notes/trying-to-exercise-more-when-working-from-home.md

 - The key thing is wanting to be healthier in a proactive way.
 I’ve had to do exercise as rehab for injuries and it’s not fun.
 A gram of prevention is 1000 times better than a kilogram of cure (I convert all my proverbs to metric).

 - How do I turn myself into a “person who exercises”?
-This is an idea from the book Atomic Habits, where you tie a habit to your personal identity (this is why things like Crossfit are so effective).
+This is an idea from the book [Atomic Habits](https://jamesclear.com/atomic-habits), where you tie a habit to your personal identity (this is why things like Crossfit are so effective).

 - I want to be healthier in order to be a better husband and father.
 Putting it so simply it sounds stupid: I want to be healthy so I can live as long as possible.

 - As a non-sporty, non-competitive person, I don’t enjoy suffering.
 My wife is the opposite (and that’s why she’s so fit), if she doesn’t suffer it’s not fun for her.
 I don’t think I can turn myself into someone who enjoys suffering overnight, so I have to strike a balance between the intensity of the activities and how much I enjoy them.

-- This is also related to something I heard Andrew Huberman say when talking about dopamine in our brains.
+- This is also related to something I heard Andrew Huberman[^1] say when talking about dopamine in our brains.
 It’s not good to spike dopamine as a reward for something we don’t enjoy doing.
 That only makes us addicted to the reward.
 It’s important to get enjoyment out of the process, not the end result.

 - What about organised sports?
 I used to enjoy practising Tae Kwon Do as a child, but I moved neighbourhoods (and cities, and countries) and never found another instructor I liked.
 I used to enjoy playing indoor football with a group of friends, but I live too far away from them now.
 I enjoy playing volleyball, but I doubt I’ll find 11 other players in my population 900 village in rural Spain.
 Until I get new ideas, it’s solo sports for me.